 All children who own a fully functional bike and a helmet - permitted for road traffic - are allowed to take part in the bicycle training (also children who won't take the cycling proficiency test).

 The preparation for the theoretical part of the cycling proficiency test mainly takes place in school.
 Your child will get the learning documents by the school teacher, which are provided by the Austrian Youth Red Cross.
 On behalf of the City of Graz, the Austrian Mobility Research (FGM-AMOR) offers a bicycle training in traffic as practical preparation for the cycling proficiency test.
+The parents play an important role in the preparation - practice cycling with your children in the real traffic area.

 - Exam papers of the theoretical part of the cycling test